Regulations for the 14th Klaudia Taev Competition (2025)

 NB!
 Titles of works and the recording date must be indicated!
 Two recordings must be at least 6 minutes in total length.

 NOTE!
-The First Round is evaluated by its jury in each city, where the artistic director of the competition is always present.
-Each First Round audition participant’s performance will be video-recorded and the videos of the best-selected singers will compete for a broad-based jury (about 40 members, plus the main jury).
-After the selection of this jury, 36 singers will be decided, who will be invited to Estonia for the Second Round.
-Singers can receive feedback via e-mail, as well as receive videos of their first-round performance.
+The First Round is evaluated by a local jury in each city with the competition’s Artistic Director always present.
+Each First Round audition participant’s performance will be video-recorded, and the videos of the best selected by local jury singers will be listened to again by a broad-based jury (about 40 members, plus the main jury).
+The list of all the jury members will be on the competition’s webpage.
+After this, the final selection of 36 singers will be decided, who will be invited to Estonia for the Second Round.

 2. SECOND ROUND (stage presence and impression)

-• one relatively short 18th-century aria (from Bach to Mozart inclusive).
+- one relatively short 18th-century aria (from Bach to Mozart inclusive).
 The piece may not be one of the arias designated for any of the next rounds.

-• one relatively short opera or operetta aria (or arietta, arioso, couplets, etc.).
+- one relatively short opera or operetta aria (or arietta, arioso, couplets, etc.).
 The piece may not be one of the arias designated for any of the next rounds.

 3. THIRD ROUND (musical taste and intelligence)

-• two verses (couplets) of Franz Schubert’s “Ave Maria”** sung in German.
+- two verses (couplets) of Franz Schubert’s “Ave Maria”** sung in German.
 Transpositions are allowed.

-• one or two* lied’s, classical romances, chansons, etc., or folk songs OR Estonian art songs **.
+- one or two* lied’s, classical romances, chansons, etc., or folk songs OR Estonian art songs **.

 * Singers must perform two songs only if the duration of one song is less than 2,5 minutes.